Pachaug State Forest: Hiking trails

 The handicap (wheelchair) accessible Rhododendron Sanctuary Trail (which includes a planked wooden boardwalk section) in the Pachaug State Forest's Herman Haupt Chapman Management Area is spectacularly scenic when the Rhododendron are in bloom (June and July).

 There are several dirt and gravel road trails that cross Pachaug State Forest; Trail 1, Trail 2, the Main Drive, and Stonehill Road.
 In combination with dozens of unmarked side trails, this makes for easy mountain biking terrain that has become popular among locals.

 Some trails and roads are marked as multi-use.
 One such is the Enduro off-road motorcycle trail which winds through Pachaug State Forest.
 On non–multi-use hiking trails in the forest, however, there is clearly both unauthorized vehicular and unauthorized equestrian use.

 Motorcycling

 The 58-mile Enduro trail in Pachaug State Forest is marked (on turns and intersections on trees) with white labels containing a red arrow pointing in the trail's direction.
 The route follows a mix of forest trails and public roads (therefore requiring both a valid current motorcycle registration and motorcycle driver's license rather than ATV registration).

+Archaeological hoax

+In 1997 a hunter reported a rocky outcrop to the state archaeologist Nicholas Bellantoni believing it might be an old Indian site.
+With a team of volunteers he discovered only some not unusual Indian artifacts, such as spear points, pottery shards.
+Later volunteers digging near the site found material at least a thousand years old.
+Bellantoni returned to the area in 2000 and this time found about a dozen soil filled pits some distance from the original site they had excavated.